lunatech-labs/lunatech-scala2-to-scala3-course/README.md

     - `nextExercise`: move to the next exercise and pull in the tests (if any) for that exercise.
 This command preserves the current state of the application leaving any code added or changed by the student unmodified.
     - `prevExercise`: the opposite of the `nextExercise` command
     - `pullSolution`: pulls in the reference solution code for the current exercise.
 This command is handy in a class room setting where at some point in time, the instructor wants to move to the next exercise and the student hasn't completed the current exercise.
 Note that it will overwrite any code written by the student
+    - `gotoExercise <exerciseID>`: jump to an exercise specified by the exerciseID.
+Note that this command support TAB completion for the exerciseID.
+Also, remember that this will pull in tests for the exercise and probably you'll want to pull in the solution by running the `pullSolution` command.
     - `saveState`: can be executed prior to executing the `pullSolution` command: it will save the current state of an exercise so that it can be restored later.
     - `savedStates`: show the exercise ids of all exercises for which a state was saved
     - `restoreState <exerciseID>`: restore a previously save state